Are your industrial AI initiatives stuck? Start with master data

 Clear responsibilities and disciplined processes form the backbone of sustainable digital maturity.
 This philosophy aligns with the ISO 55 000 standard, which emphasizes data-driven decision-making to optimize asset investments and maintenance.
 Ultimately, the question for industrial leaders is not whether data has value, but whether they are capturing it.

 With regulatory demands tightening and digital technologies advancing, organizations that invest in robust master data management gain both operational clarity and strategic advantage.
-Those who do not risk falling behind in a world where high-quality data is the key to success.
+Those who fail to act risk falling behind in an environment where high-quality data defines competitiveness.